In some EU regions women are able to thrive, while in others they are held back.

 - Finally, the quality of government is higher in regions where women achieve more.

-The two indices are calculated for 235 EU regions at the NUT2 level and are based on 33 indicators grouped into seven domains.
+The two indices are calculated for 235 EU regions at the NUTS-2 level and are based on 33 indicators grouped into seven domains.
+Due to missing data, the indices could not be calculated for the French outermost regions.

 Using this tool you can explore the indices and the underlying open data using the interactive, comparative charts below.